-This policy is applicable to all development and redevelopment in the public domain within the City of Austin and its extra-territorial jurisdiction.
+This policy is applicable to all development and redevelopment in the public domain within the City of Austin.
 It applies to the work of all City Departments and entities.
 It is intended to guide all private development that affects streets, the transportation system, and the public realm.